kailash-manasarovar/statement/docs/index.md

 ## The Ark Project Trilogy

 - This is the third and final part of The Ark Project Trilogy, I believe.
+- Actually no, these are the practical sessions.
+- The third part is Grunt Work.
+Perhaps this is Grunt Work, tho, in fact.